 What We Do

-Inside Iraq and in Jordan displaced Christians are ignored by the Islamic run charities.
+Inside places like Iraq and Jordan, displaced Christians are ignored by the Islamic run charities.
 There are so many Christian refugee children that we cannot help all of them, but we can make one special day brighter for thousands of them by arranging a traditional Christmas day of fun and good food.

 Christmas for Refugees is much more than one hot meal at Christmas.
 The many hours long program includes a warm place to stay for a day with Gospel themed plays and puppet shows along with games and traditional Christmas songs.